microsoft/calculator/docs/NewFeatureProcess.md

 ## Do I need to follow this process?
 Can I just start coding and submit a PR?
 You *do not* need to follow this process for bug fixes, performance improvements, or changes to the development tools.
-To contribute these changes, discuss the issue with the team and then submit a pull request.
+To contribute these changes, [discuss the proposed change in an issue](https://github.com/Microsoft/calculator/issues/new) and then submit a pull request.

 You *do* need to follow this process for any change which "users will notice".
 This applies especially to new features and major visual changes.